Detecting Roof Leaks: A Guide for Florida Homeowners

 • Decking: If the water is dripping from where two pieces of plywood come together, the leak is occurring higher up, but you won’t be able to identify it from inside.

-• Valleys: If the leak is coming in at a valley, it can travel quite a distance without being visible inside the attic space.
-These can sometimes be the hardest to identify because the framing for the valley will cover the entry point and location of the water stains.
+• Valleys: If the leak enters at a valley, it may travel far before becoming visible inside the attic.
+These leaks are harder to detect because framing can hide the entry point and water stains.

 detecting roof leak